 Most people assess what to spend based on what they may have already spent and whether they have money coming in to cover their transactions.
 However, a bank may charge one or several unfair overdraft fees by reordering the transactions, regardless of when they occurred.
 Typically, this practice entails charging the most expensive expenditures first, draining the account faster and allowing the bank to charge multiple overdraft fees.

 Your money should remain yours.
 Banks and credit unions have charged unfair overdraft and NSF fees for too long.
-McCune Wright Arevalo, LLP, (MWA) has recovered millions for wronged bank customers fighting these unfair fees.
+McCune Law Group, (MWA) has recovered millions for wronged bank customers fighting these unfair fees.
 Our Class Action attorneys have decades of experience serving plaintiffs across the Inland Empire.
 We make it our business to secure positive outcomes for our clients.
 If you believe you’ve been victimized by unfair overdraft and NSF fees, contact us today or call (855) 976-3154 to schedule your free consultation.